 Las Vegas seems to have it all when it comes to food.
 Everything from buffets to Michelin star celebrity chef restaurants to hole-in-the-wall eateries only known by locals.
 This diversity is what keeps me coming back.

 While Las Vegas can be an expensive place to eat, you can also find your share of affordable food options that are not only cheap but delicious.
-This is my list of 14 of the best cheap eats on the Las Vegas Strip.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+This is my list of 14 of the best cheap eats on the Las Vegas Strip.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+The Unofficial Guide to Las Vegas is also great for finding hidden spots.
+These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.